 The night before we set sail, we arrived at the dock in Road Town and got settled in to the boat.
 Rather than do our own grocery shopping after a long day of traveling, we pre-ordered our food from RiteWay Food Markets and had it delivered to the boat.
 When we arrived, our ordered provisions were there and items were already placed in the fridge and freezer.
 We had also prepaid for 2 stand-up paddle boards for our charter as well as some scuba gear and tanks.
 We were pleasantly surprised to see that all the gear we ordered had arrived and was securely stowed.
 It was too easy!

-The next morning, before being allowed to leave the harbor, a member of the charter company was required to walk around the boat and explain everything – the helm, the engine, the generator, the sails, the electronics system – it was all covered.
+The next morning, before being allowed to leave the harbor, a member of the charter company was required to walk around the boat and explain the boat parts – the helm, the engine, the generator, the sails, the electronics system – it was all covered.
 There was also a mandatory meeting for all captains and first mates in the morning in which BVI Yacht Charters explained what areas of the British Virgin Islands were off-limits, what are protected areas, and general warnings.
 After that, we were free to set sail!

 Our 45 foot sailboat wasn’t huge, but it had plenty of room for the four of us.
 Below deck there were two cabins (bedrooms), two heads (bathrooms), a small galley (kitchen), a small saloon (sitting area next to the kitchen), and a storage closet.
 On deck, we had another seating area by the helm (steering wheel).